crisefd/tetris_ui/README.md

 # Tetris GUI implemented using Phoenix LiveView.

 This project was developed while following  [Bruce Tate's Quadblock series](https://grox.io/series/quad).
+My implementation includes a pause game  (triggered when pressing Esc key) and next shape feature.
+Additionally, I added typespecs and some metaprogramming to my code base.

 To start your Phoenix server: